 Healthcare providers need to understand the differences in the types of consumers who are likely to use virtual visits, those who are likely to rely on in-office visits, and those who may use both channels.
 By understanding who these consumers are and where they are concentrated, healthcare executives can make more informed decisions about the appropriate number of physical offices by market and the appropriate marketing spend to promote virtual health services in each market.
 The magic ratio of office visits to virtual visits may look different for each provider based on their unique consumer base, which means that market research is critical for success.

 This also means that healthcare providers shouldn’t overlook the importance of their real estate strategies as they consider future growth opportunities.
-The majority of visits will occur in office for the foreseeable future, so it is worth the time and attention to ensure that these offices are in the optimal locations and staffed appropriately.
+Barring events like the COVID-19 pandemic lockdowns, the majority of visits will still occur in office for the foreseeable future, so it is worth the time and attention to ensure that these offices are in the optimal locations and staffed appropriately.

 The Bottom Line